openjdk/jtreg/src/share/doc/javatest/regtest/faq.md

 otherwise, it will be evaluated relative to the directory containing the TEST.properties file.

-For any particular group of TestNG tests, you can only specify libraries for the entire group: you cannot specify one library for some of the tests and another library for other tests.
+For any particular group of TestNG or JUnit tests, you can only specify libraries for the entire group: you cannot specify one library for some of the tests and another library for other tests.
 This is because the all the source files in the group are compiled together.

-### What version of TestNG does jtreg support?
+### What version of TestNG and JUnit does jtreg support?

 Run the command `jtreg -version` to see the version of jtreg and available components.

+For OpenJDK, the policy is to use a supported, older version and not necessarily the latest and greatest version.

 --------